secdash/secdash_wp_plugin/secdash/readme.txt

 License: GPLv2
 License URI: https://raw.githubusercontent.com/secdash/secdash_wp_plugin/master/LICENSE

 SECDASH allows website owners to monitor the security of their Webserver, WordPress installation and Plugins in almost real time.
-As soon as a security issue becomes known we notify the website's owner.

 == Description ==

-NOTE: For WordPress users SECDASH is free for up to three websites.
+**NOTE:** For WordPress users SECDASH is free for up to three websites.

 SECDASH is a cloud-based website monitoring platform that empowers organizations with multiple websites and different Content-Management-Systems to always know if they are online, up-to-date and secure.